4 Reasons You Should Go Digital for Health Records

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 They’re using electronic health records (EHRs).
-As of 2013, 78 percent of office-based doctors were using some form of EHR, and paper files are on their way out.
+As of 2013, 78% of office-based doctors were using some form of EHR, and paper files are on their way out.

 You don’t get to choose your EHR; they vary from office to office and hospital to hospital.
 But you should ask your doctor about how you can make better use of them, especially for communications.
 The benefits are abundant.